cohere-ai/cohere-go/README.md

-> ⚠️ This repository is not currently officially maintained so it may not support the latest API features.
-Official SDK support for go is coming soon! ⚠️
+> ⚠️ This repository is not officially maintained so it may not support the latest API features.
+The only currently supported sdk is [cohere-ai/cohere-python](https://github.com/cohere-ai/cohere-python).
+Official SDK support for go coming soon! ⚠️

 # Cohere Go SDK